bash-j/mikey_nodes/README.md

 ### Wildcards

 Wildcards are supported using the `__word__` syntax.
 Folder location is comfyui/wildcards You can select more than 1 line from the wildcard by using the syntax `[2$$__wildcard__]` for 2 lines in this example.
 You can also add a word to search for in the wildcard file e.g. `__wildcard|word__`

-There are outputs for image size and prompts for the clip conditioners.

 Example workflow in the prompt_with_styles.json file.